michaelsevilla/malacology-popper/paper/paper.md

 is that the storage system cannot meet the needs of the general-purpose storage system.
-Workarounds for helping the application meet its performance goals roughly fall into one of three categories: "bolt-on" services, application changes, and storage changes.
-In this section we touch on each subject using examples from both the Ceph and Hadoop communities to show the breadth and extent of the problem.
+Workarounds for helping the application meet its performance goals roughly fall into one of three categories: "bolt-on" services, application
+# we touch on each subject usin
+examples from both the Ceph and Hadoop communities to show the breadth and extent of the problem.

-##"Bolt-on" services
+## "Bolt-on" services

-So called "bolt-on" services are 3rd party systems that are integrated into the targeted software stack to accomodate data management and faster devices.
-But these extra services come at the expense of additional sub-systems, dependencies, and data layouts that the application must manage, as well as trust.
-For example, MapReduce performs poorly for iterative and interactive computation because of its failure model that relies on on-disk storage of intermediate data.
-Many have added services to Hadoop to keep more data in the runtime (e.g., HaLoop [@bu_haloop_2010], Twister~\cite{ekanayake:hpdc2010-twister}, CGL-MapReduce~\cite{ekanayake:escience2008-eglmapreduce}, MixApart~\cite{mihailescu:hotstorage2012-mixapart}).
+So called "bolt-on" services are 3rd party systems that are integrated into the [@ekanayake:hpdc2010-twister], CGL-MapReduce [@ekanayake:escience2008-eglmapreduce], MixApart [@mihailescu:hotstorage2012-mixapart]).
 While performance improves, it comes at the cost of simplicity.

 Furthermore, "bolt-on" services often duplicate functionality and execute redundant code, unnecessarily increasing the likelihood of bugs or worse,